seanwo/how-to/ubuntu-mediabox/juno.md

-# Instructions for Running Juno (Jupiter Notifier)
+# Instructions for Running Juno

 ## Install the Latest Java7